CrypticSignal/video-quality-metrics/README.md

 | medium |        2.14       | 4.33 MB | 2.20 Mbps | 90.65 | 1.07 | 93.95 | 46.17 | 0.92 | 48.24 | 1.00 | 0.00 | 1.00 |
 +--------+-------------------+---------+-----------+----------------------+----------------------+--------------------+
 ```
-Command used:

-`python main.py -iv example_video/original.mp4 -p slow medium -ssim -psnr`

-_You specify the presets that you want to compare and (optionally) **one** CRF value.
-If you do not specify a CRF value, the CRF will be set to 23._

 Here is  an example of the table that is produced when comparing CRF values:
 ```